rose-pine/revolt/readme.md

 ## Usage

 1. Open Revolt and click on the settings button in the bottom left
-2. Under settings, navigate to Appearance
+2. Under settings, navigate to Experiments
-3. Under THEME OVERRIDES click the Import button on the right
-4. Paste in the contents of either `rosepine.json`, `rosepinemoon.json`, or `rosepinedawn.json`
-5. Click OK

-### Want to see these in the Theme Shop?
-Bump [this PR!](https://github.com/revoltchat/themes/pull/20)
+3. Toggle Theme Shop
+> In the future, you won't have to do steps 2 & 3.
+4. Navigate to Theme Shop, scroll to the bottom, and select either Rosé Pine, Rosé Pine Dawn, or Rosé Pine Moon!

 ## Gallery